-Ecology Action provides bike and walk safety education programs to schools throughout Santa Cruz County and parts of Monterey County including our Bike Smart! program and our Walk Smart program.
-Ecology Action’s dynamic school programs including both our education and encouragement programs date back to over 10 years ago and are a part of an international Safe Routes to School movement.
+Ecology Action provides bicycle and pedestrian safety education programs to schools throughout Santa Cruz County and parts of Monterey County.
+Our programs include the comprehensive Bike Smart and Walk Smart programs.
+Ecology Action’s dynamic school programs, including both our education and encouragement programs, date back to over 10 years and are a part of an international Safe Routes to School movement.

 The term “Safe Routes to School” was first used in Denmark in the late 1970s as part of a successful initiative to reduce the number of children killed while walking and bicycling to school.
 Safe Routes to School spread internationally, with programs springing up throughout Europe and in Australia, New Zealand, Canada, and the United States.
-The Safe Routes to School movement is premised on a holistic approach to increasing the number of children walking and bicycling through the Five E’s: Engineering, Education, Enforcement, Encouragement and Evaluation.
-For more information on the Safe Routes to School movement and the 5 E’s visit the National Center for Safe Routes to School.
+The Safe Routes to School movement is premised on a holistic approach to increasing the number of children walking and bicycling through the Six E’s: Engineering, Education, Enforcement, Encouragement, Evaluation and Equity.
+For more information on the Safe Routes to School movement and the 5 E’s, visit the National Center for Safe Routes to School.

 Ecology Action is committed to providing Safe Routes to School programming in the Monterey Bay region in order to:

 - Combat childhood obesity and improve learning: Walking or riding 1 mile can burn 40 calories.
 Overweight and obesity rates have skyrocketed in recent decades in the U.S. In Santa Cruz County, 32% of our 9-13 year olds are considered overweight or obese.
 Studies also show that physically active students are better prepared for learning.

 - Reduce traffic at school sites: 20-30% of morning traffic can be attributed to parents dropping students at school sites.